 Fenech has captured the very essences of this era.
 The hours of research that have so painstakingly gone into this book has to be commended.
 This novel is what Historical Fiction is all about.
 It is, in all ways, an absolute success.

 Falcon's Shadow is a beautifully compelling, and emotional read.

 I Highly Recommend."

 Read the full review on Mary Anne Yarde's Blog

 Mary Anne Yarde - The Coffee Pot Book Club

 Paperback: First Edition

 The first edition of Falcon's Shadow is available across the globe in paperback format.

-For those who prefer the digital format, Falcon's Shadow is available for pre-order worldwide as an e-book for your handheld device.
+For those who prefer the digital format, Falcon's Shadow is available worldwide as an e-book for your handheld device.
 Click on the image below for a sample chapter.